Sierra Hull: Touring

 Hull performed with the band Highway 111 at the Gettysburg Bluegrass festival in 2005.
 She continued to tour, even while she attended Berklee College of Music.

 Hull has also recorded and toured with Cory Wong, featured as a supporting act and collaborative partner on a 2022 tour.

 Recordings

 Secrets

 Hull's vocal debut album on Rounder Records, released in May 2008, was co-produced by Alison Krauss and Ron Block which follows a self-released CD Angel Mountain, in 2002.
 The production by Hull and Ron Block paid tribute and honored the tradition and style of bluegrass music.
 The album contained 3 original songs penned by Hull.
 She was just 15 when she recorded the album and 16 when it was released.

 Daybreak

-On her 2011 second release on Rounder Records, the 20-year-old has composed seven of the 12 songs and it was produced by Alison Krauss & Union Station bassist Barry Bales.
+On her 2011 second release on Rounder Records, the 20-year-old wrote seven of the twelve songs.
+It was produced by Alison Krauss & Union Station bassist Barry Bales.
 The album features collaborations with Bryan Sutton on guitar and Randy Kohrs on dobro.
 Guest singers include Dan Tyminski, Shawn Lane and Ronnie Bowman.